 The Optimates like Pompey (aristocrats) and Populares like Julius Caesar (populists) were two opposing political factions at the onset of the fall of the Roman Republic.
 Although both were Patricians (higher-classes), the populist Populares favored the “plebs” (commoners) and the oligarchical Optimates favored the patriarchal Patrician class.

 The class-warfare between the Patricians and Plebs, which saw struggles of both wealth and power, finally came to a head.
-The following political factions and figures were notable: Pompey, Cicero, and Cato the Younger fought against Julius Caesar and Marc Antony.
-This led to the Ides of March (Caesar’s assassination of the 15th of March), the rise of Augustus, and the age of the Roman Empire.
+The following political factions and figures were notable: Pompey, Cicero, and Cato the Younger (the Republican Patricians and Optimates) fought against Julius Caesar and Marc Antony (the Right-Wing Populist Populares who roused many Plebeians).

 Below we tell the story of the rise and fall of the Roman Republic by explaining the Plebeians (lower-class), Patricians (higher-class), The Optimates (aristocratic political faction), and Populares (populist political faction) and their roles in government and society.

 “In a word, does the supreme power belong to you, or to the Roman people?
 Did the expulsion of the kings mean absolute ascendancy for you, or equal liberty for all?”
 Livy’s History of Rome: Book 4: The Growing Power of the Plebs